 Learning to read actually begins at birth.
 The process includes developing basic cognitive concepts, motor skills, language and communication, and more.
-In addition, children learning to read braille need to develop their fine motor skills and tactile discrimination.
+Children learning to read braille need to develop their fine motor skills and tactile discrimination as well.
+If you're a parent, it can be overwhelming, but Perkins is here to support.
 Here are 10 tips for getting started.

 1. Give your child lots of access to braille everywhere

-Remember that children who are sighted have seen millions and millions of words before they begin to read.
-Print is everywhere: on boxes and containers of food, shampoo and toothpaste that can be seen at home, in shops and on television.
-It’s also in newspapers, magazines, books, correspondence, computer, lists, etc. Now think about how much practice and exposure a child who is sighted has had before formal reading instruction begins.
+Remember that children who are sighted see millions and millions of words before they begin to read.
+Print is everywhere: on boxes of food, shampoo, toothpaste, newspapers, magazines, books that can be seen at home, in shops and on television.
+That's a ton of practice and exposure before a child begins formally learning how to read.
 It’s crucial to provide as much exposure to braille in the environment as you can.
 Items in the house should be labeled in braille, and every child should have loads of beginning reading materials in braille available that they can find.

-2. Give your child lots of practice developing fine motor or hand skills
+2. Provide lots of practice developing fine motor or hand skills

-3. Have your child sort, match and categorize items
+3. Encourage your child to sort, match and categorize items

 4. Have your child practice telling stories and sequencing events